Rheological Behavior of FENE Dumbbell Suspension under Elongational Flow

 , where is the elongation rate.

 One can observe that the values of the elongational viscosity are lower as the elongational rates decrease.
-Similar computations using FORTRAN 77 where performed by H. Binous and R. Phillips at the University of California, Davis in 1997 (for references see the details).
+Similar computations using FORTRAN 77 were performed by H. Binous and R. Phillips at the University of California, Davis in 1997 (for references see the details).

 H. Binous and R. J. Phillips, "Dynamic Simulation of One and Two Particles Sedimenting in Viscoelastic Suspensions of FENE Dumbbells," Journal of Non-Newtonian Fluid Mechanics, 83, 1999 pp. 93–130.

-Note: Please do not include anything you consider confidential or proprietary.
-Your message and contact information may be shared with the author of any specific Demonstration for which you give feedback, but will not otherwise be published or distributed.
+Note: Your message & contact information may be shared with the author of any specific Demonstration for which you give feedback.